avisoventures/avisoventures.github.io/content/about.md

 Our logo came from a design contest at [99 Designs](https://99designs.com/).

 The website is static, made with [Hugo](https://gohugo.io), and hosted on [Github Pages](https://pages.github.com/) and deployed using [Github Actions](https://github.com/features/actions).
+And [Bootstrap](https://getbootstrap.com/) for UI components.
 At least for now.